-Teaching positions, broadly conceived, are available after the first year to students on fellowship who are in good academic standing.
-The positions carry a fixed stipend (the same for all students) for nine months, plus tuition and fees.
-In fulfillment of the requirements for the M.Phil. degree, all students must gain teaching experience as part of their graduate training.
+Teaching appointments, broadly conceived, are available after the first year to students who are in good academic standing.
+The positions carry a fixed salary (the same for all students) for nine months, plus tuition and fees.
+In fulfillment of the requirements for the MPhil degree, all students must gain teaching experience as part of their graduate training.
+Students from all areas within the music Department may apply to any fellowship position listed below.

 Selection and Assignment

-There are a variety of teaching positions available and students are encouraged to tailor their teaching experience to their academic and professional aspirations.
-These positions are announced in February and students state their preference by applying to the positions that suit them.
-The Department considers Music Humanities an important professional training opportunity for students in all areas of study.
-Students are interviewed by faculty advisers and chairs of different programs and recommendations are made to the Committee on Admissions and Financial Aid.
+There are a variety of teaching appointments available and students are encouraged to tailor their teaching experience to their academic and professional aspirations.
+These positions are announced in early Spring and students state their preference by applying to the positions that suit them.
+The department considers these positions an important professional training opportunity for students in all areas of study.
+Students submit their preferences to Graduate Student Coordinator and recommendations are made to the Committee on Admissions and Financial Aid.
 Successful candidates are informed by a letter of appointment from the Chair of the Music Department.

-Any grievances should be resolved first by bringing them to the attention of the faculty advisor or program chair, the Director of Graduate Studies or the Chair.
-If they cannot be resolved at this level they may be brought to the Assistant Dean for Graduate Teaching at the Graduate School of Arts and Sciences.
+Any grievances should be resolved first by bringing them to the attention of their faculty advisor, the area chair, the Director of Graduate Studies or the Chair.
+If they cannot be resolved at this level, they may be brought to the Assistant Dean for Graduate Teaching at the Graduate School of Arts and Sciences.

 Responsibilities and Training

-Descriptions of the responsibilities and training associated with these positions are detailed below:
+Descriptions of the responsibilities and training associated with these appointments are detailed below.

 The focus of Music Humanities is on masterpieces of Western art music in their historical and cultural contexts.
 The specific goals of the course are to awaken and encourage an appreciation of Western music, to help students learn to respond intelligently to a variety of musical idioms, and to discuss the issues of various debates about the character and purposes of music that have occupied composers and musical thinkers since ancient times.
 Active involvement is sought, in the process of critical listening, in classroom discussion, at the computer terminal, and at professional concerts in New York.
 Like the rest of the Core Curriculum of Columbia College, the course is taught in relatively small sections with a discussion format, and with the works in approximately chronological order.
 Moving from the fundamentals of music—melody, rhythm, harmony, and so on—to a "great works" approach, the course looks at the changing genres and styles of music, examining composers' choices and assumptions, as well as those of their patrons and audiences, from the Middle Ages to the present.
 Flexibility in the syllabus allows a certain amount of instructor choice in repertoire and approach.
 Weekly staff meetings cover teaching techniques, approaches to the repertoire, exams and papers, and administrative matters.